AminGaffoor/FullStack/README.md

 # FullStack
-Full Stack work for class
+Full Stack work for class for 10/8/24 watch the youtube video